South Korean television dramas in the Philippines

 In 2003, South Korean dramas began broadcasting in the Philippines.
 Successful Story of a Bright Girl was the first Korean drama aired in Philippine television.
-For the past two decades, GMA Network has aired a significant number of Filipino-dubbed Korean dramas broadcast in the Philippines.
+For more than two decades, GMA Network has aired a significant number of Filipino-dubbed Korean dramas broadcast in the Philippines.

 History

-Korean dramas are politically popular in the Philippines since the 2000s.
+Since the 2000s, Korean television dramas are a regular source of entertainment in the Philippines.
 Huge demands from Filipino viewers prompted Philippine television stations to import South Korean programs.
 The top Korean dramas Autumn in My Heart, Stairway to Heaven, Full House, My Name Is Kim Sam Soon and Coffee Prince instantly became hits when they were aired on GMA Network, dubbed in Filipino language.
 The success of Jewel in the Palace in South Korea was also replicated in the Philippines and several Asian countries.
-Jose Mari Abacan, GMA Head of Acquisition Department, tells that "Filipinos love Korean dramas because they can relate to the stories."
-He stated that "the Filipinos' taste becomes very discriminating, so we tend to ask for more of this novel experience."

 ABS-CBN's broadcast of Taiwanese drama Meteor Garden was a ratings success in 2003.
 Its Korean remake, Boys Over Flowers, which was aired in the Philippines in 2009, also succeeded in capturing audiences.
 Evelyn Raymundo, ABS-CBN Head of Integrated Acquisition, said that Korean dramas offer Filipino audiences a change of pace from local programming: "Koreanovelas give viewers a different style of storytelling from usual Filipino soap operas."
 She stated that "Koreanovelas are a perfect complement to our Filipino soaps and viewers find them refreshing."

 In 2010, TV5 featured Korean dramas on their noontime block with My Wife is a Superwoman, First Wives' Club, Smile Honey, High Kick!, and Don't Cry My Love.
 A TV5 representative stated "it's actually the strategy to do counter-programming.
 When everyone else is going high-energy with noontime shows, here we are offering the best titles of Koreanovelas on noontime.
 It's like this will be our primetime.
 We want to provide an alternative."